UCF vs. UConn NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- UCF and its opponents have gone over the current 55.5-point total in seven of 10 games (70%) this season.

-- UConn has combined with its opponents to score more than 55.5 points in three of nine games this season.
+- UCF has combined with its opponents to score more than 55.5 points in seven of 10 games this season.

-- The two teams combine to score 47.3 points per game, 8.2 less than the over/under in this contest.

-- The 64 points per game these two squads have allowed to opponents this season are 8.5 more than the 55.5 over/under in this contest.

 UCF Stats and Trends

-- UCF has three wins against the spread in 10 games this year.
+- UCF has three wins against the spread in 10 games this season.

-- This season, the Knights won ATS in their only game as a favorite of 30.5 points or more.

-- UCF's games this year have gone over the point total in 60% of its opportunities (six times in 10 games with a set point total).
+- The Knights have been favored by 30.5 points or more once this season and covered the spread.

-- UCF is 2-0 against the spread and 2-0 overall in games when it scores more than 36.8 points.
+- UCF is 2-0 against the spread and 2-0 overall in games when it records more than 36.8 points.

 - The Knights have turned the ball over 14 times this season, two more turnovers than the Huskies have forced (12).